 Why Salt Melts Ice

-For our experiment today we will use this phenomenon to do a little trick I like to call “Fishing for Ice”.
+For this experiment we used this phenomenon to do a little trick I like to call “Fishing for Ice”.
+We headed to the kitchen to gather the following supplies:

 - Place the ice cubes in the cup of water.
 They will float on top.